-When hiring a property manager or property management company to oversee your vacation rental, it’s important to understand how vacation rental property management fees work and how they will affect your business profits.
+When hiring a property manager or property management company to oversee your vacation rental, it’s important to understand how vacation rental property management fees work and how they will affect your rental revenue.

 The structure and types of fees that you will pay to a manager will vary across vacation rental property management companies.
-There are benefits to hiring a property manager to manage your short-term rental properties but, before you do, make sure that it’s the best decision for your business and your rental income goals.
+There are benefits to hiring a property manager to manage your short-term rental properties. properties.
+However, before you do, make sure that it’s the best decision for your business and your rental income goals.

-Vacation rentals come with a number of fees that need to be paid to maintain it.
-Vacation rental property management fees are the fees that you pay to a property manager for any management services they provide for your rental.
-These services could include booking management, guest communication, onsite maintenance, and emergency repairs handling.
-This is usually a monthly payment made to the property manager, based on a certain rate.
+Vacation rentals come with a number of fees that hosts should pay to maintain it.
+Vacation rental property management fees are the fees that you pay to a property manager to cover the costs for the management services they provide for your rental.
+These services could include booking management, guest communication, onsite maintenance, onsite maintenance, etc. This is usually a monthly payment made to the property manager, based on a certain rate.

 It can be difficult to determine an exact industry average for vacation rental property management fees.
 They often vary depending on various factors.
 These factors could be the type of property (a house vs. an apartment) as well as the property’s location.

 The typical range of property management fees for vacation rentals is anywhere between 10% and 50% of the monthly rental income.
 Besides property factors, this range can also be explained by whether or not a property manager offers full-service management (where they manage all property duties) or only partial management (only marketing or perhaps only customer service).

 The more commonly observed range is between 20% and 40% of the monthly rental income.
 Urban rentals generally have a lower vacation rental property management fee of 20% to 25%.
 When it comes to beach rentals, fees will range between 25% to 30%.
 Mountain rentals usually see a higher management fee range of 30% to 35%.